Munim2001/Module13Assignment/README.md

 🏋️‍♂️ Flutter BMI Calculator App

-A sleek, fully-featured BMI (Body Mass Index) Calculator built with Flutter that empowers users to track their health effortlessly.
-This app provides accurate BMI calculations, supports multiple units, and presents results in a visually engaging way.
-Perfect for fitness enthusiasts, health-conscious individuals, and recruiters looking for clean, professional Flutter implementations.
+A modern, fully-featured BMI (Body Mass Index) Calculator built with Flutter.
+Designed for health-conscious users, this app calculates BMI accurately, supports multiple units, and presents results with intuitive color-coded feedback.
+Perfect for demonstrating Flutter UI skills, problem-solving, and attention to detail to recruiters.

 🌟 Features